 You never take control

 All couples develop different rhythms for sex depending on your lifestyle and preferences.
-But there's one big ask that nearly everyone has, says adult film star Julia Ann: mutual initiation.
-Letting your partner take the reigns might be second nature for you personally, but shifting that mindset could make your partner feel more desired — and sexier.
+But there’s one big ask that nearly everyone has, says adult film star Julia Ann: mutual initiation.
+Letting your partner take the reins might be second nature for you personally, but shifting that mindset and taking charge yourself could make your partner feel more desired — and sexier.

 You don’t prioritize foreplay